5l1v3r1/M4nifest0-DDOs-Beta/README.md

 ##### 👁‍🗨 Project features:👇 #####
 ----------------------
-- 📌 ☠️ Masterpiece version after 1 month of programming by ☠️👊 M4nifest0 Black Hat Hacking Team™💪🏴‍☠️  (Bad Boys) 👎🏿
+- 📌 ☠️ Masterpiece version after 1 month of programming by ☠️👊 M4nifest0 Black Hat Hacking Team™💪(Bad Boys)
 - 📌 Python +3 programming language is used.
 - 📌 Use of public libraries.
 - 📌 The Dark Dark and Deep Web libraries are used.